MartinBurian/kosapy/README.md

 kosapy is a python client library for KosAPI, a REST API created to access the study information system KOS on CTU Prague.

 It is based on the implementation ideas of the [*siesta project*](https://github.com/scastillo/siesta).
 It is left to the user to take care of calling the API in a valid way as the library has no bindings to the API structure.
 It could even (after slight modifications) be used for nearly any REST API.
-The only presumptions made about the XML is organization of data into an ATOM feed and cross-referencing using xlink:href attribute.
+The only presumptions made about the XML is organization of data into an ATOM feed (entries are atom:entry, multiple entries are in atom:feed and the interesting part of the entry is in atom:content) and cross-referencing using xlink:href attribute.

 Kosapy depend on requests and requests-cache (both best installed using pip) and is guaranteed to work with python 3.3.
 Earlier version support depends mainly on the libraries, any python 3+ should be fine.

 The cache will write to the current directory into file kosapy_cache.sqlite.
-The cache lifetime is 24h, earase by deleting the file.
+The cache lifetime is 24h, erase by deleting the file.

 Start by seeing the examples.py and typing:

-    from koapy import Kosapy
+    from kosapy import Kosapy
     k=Kosapy(url, ('username', 'password'))

 Resources